 Facebook Messenger continues to play a major role in Facebook’s social media lineup.
-The company recently added a Stories add-on in the Messenger app.
+Over the years, Facebook has packed it with useful add-ons like themes, word effects, and privacy settings.
 While Messenger is feature-rich, it does feel bloated sometimes.
-Users might face Facebook Messenger not sending messages or not opening at all.
-Here’s how to fix the issue.
+Many have complained about Facebook Messenger not sending messages on iPhone and Android.

-No, we aren’t talking about the default Android Data Saver mode.
-Facebook Messenger offers a built-in data saver mode.
+Facebook Messenger offers a built-in data saver mode on Android.
 If you are using Messenger with Data Saver mode turned on, it’s time to disable it.
 Here’s how.

-Step 1: Open Messenger on your phone and go to Settings.
+Step 1: Open Messenger on your phone and go to Settings by tapping the hamburger menu at the top.

 Step 2: Select Data Saver from Preferences.